 While this is the “normal” discomfort and pain that we might expect every so often from our urinary system, it is by no means the only type of message that this region of the body might choose to send.
 The human body frequently uses pain to tell us that all is not well.
 When it comes to painful urination or dysuria, this is especially important because dozens of different conditions can all result in different types of pain that appear when we urinate.

-In addition to these different types of pain, the severity of the pain experienced when urinating can vary considerably.
+In addition to several different types of pain being associated with urination, it is important to understand that the severity of the pain experienced when urinating can vary considerably.
 However, it it is important to realize that the severity of the pain does not necessarily relate to the severity of the condition causing the pain.
 Because of this, it makes sense to seek medical treatment whenever it hurts to urinate for more than a short period of time.

 What Conditions Cause Pain When Urinating?